 README.md as well.

 You will submit a report of at most 5 pages giving an overview of your project.
-(A little more is okay for groups of 3; a little less is probably appropriate for groups of 1 or 2.)
+(A little more is okay for bigger groups.)

 - Problem definition: What is the problem that you are trying to solve?
 What are the challenges of this problem?